Mattel Inc v 3894207 Canada Inc: Reasons of the court

-Determining trademark confusion
+Determining trade-mark confusion

 Binnie held that the word "Barbie", while an everyday expression commonly used as the short-form of the name "Barbara", had acquired a strong secondary meaning associated with Mattel's Barbie dolls, and was therefore considerably distinct.
-In contrast, the mark applied for by "Barbie's" restaurant was only somewhat known in the surrounding area of Montreal.

-Since Mattel's trade-mark has been widely publicized since the early 1960s, while "Barbie's" restaurant has only existed since 1992, Binnie determined that Mattel's trade-mark had deeper roots.
+In contrast, the mark applied for by Barbie's restaurant was only somewhat known in the surrounding area of Montreal.
+Since Mattel's trade-mark has been widely publicized since the early 1960s, while Barbie's restaurant has only existed since 1992, Binnie determined that Mattel's trade-mark had deeper roots.

 Binnie found that the doll business attracts different clientele with different tastes than the restaurant business.
 Binnie determined that it was difficult to see the basis on which consumers would arrive at the mistaken inference that Barbie's restaurants were associated with Mattel's Barbie dolls and accessories.
 Binnie held that "the parties operate in different and distinct channels of trade within which their respective wares and services do not intermingle."
 Binnie found that although both marks use the name "Barbie", "Barbie's" restaurant uses the name alongside a design.
-Binnie determined that when Mattel's packaging and advertising of Barbie is considered, there is considerable resemblance to the mark for "Barbie's" restaurant.
+Binnie determined that when Mattel's packaging and advertising of Barbie is considered, there is considerable resemblance to the mark for Barbie's restaurant.

-Other Surrounding Circumstances
+Other surrounding circumstances

-Binnie stated that lack of any evidence of actual confusion is another circumstance that can be taken into account, while the intention, or mens rea, of the creators of "Barbie’s" restaurant is irrelevant.
+Binnie stated that lack of any evidence of actual confusion is another circumstance that can be taken into account, while the intention, or mens rea, of the creators of Barbie's restaurant is irrelevant.